yum13241/xbox-oc-kmod/README.md

 # wmo_oc_kmod

-Kernel module for overclocking the WMO1.1a on XHCI controllers, based on HannesMan driver for Nintendo Wii U/Mayflash GameCube adapter.
+Kernel module for overclocking generic controllers on XHCI controllers, based on YeaSeb's driver for the WMO1.1a mouse.

 The default overclock is from 125 Hz to 1000 Hz.
 The WMO1.1a should be able to overclock to 1000hz with no issues but your mileage may vary, if your particular mouse can't handle it try going for 500hz.